AndrewRutherfoord/NeoRepro-MSR-Tool/README.md

 - `delete_clone`: Boolean.
 Indicates whether to delete the cloned repository after the drilling is complete.
 - `index_file_modifications`: Boolean.
 Indicates whether to drill the modified files.
 If false, only the commits will be drilled.
+- `index_file_diff`: Boolean.
+Indicates whether the file diffs should be indexed.
+If false, it won't be added to database.

 #### Filters